-8) Don’t leave it to the last minute!
+8) Don’t leave it until the last minute!

-The application process can often be deceptively longer that you originally expected.
+The application process can often be deceptively longer than you originally expected.
 So it is important to start early and prioritise tasks such as organising referee letters and certifying relevant documents.

 9) Give back

 Many organisations do not specifically ask you to promote their organisation and program in the application, but adding a line or two about how you can support their program or cause in the future is another solid strategy to put you ahead of the competition.
 Certain organisations, though, will ask applicants to stipulate how the applicant intends to promote the organisation and their experience.
 For example, some organisations (especially the Australia-China Youth Dialogue and Global Voices) encourage participants to share their experience through mainstream media.
 Other ideas to promote the organisation and program include proposals to share your experience with the local community (including schools and universities), sharing your experience through an online blog and social media, and establishing or being an active member of the program’s alumni network.